aminravanbakhsh/clothes_recommendation_system/README.md

 pip install -r requirements.txt

+# set user info
+create a file named user_info.py and set the following variables:

 # data

 create an empty folder named data.
 By default, it will be ignored by git.